Report on Government Services 2018

 - Overall access indicators show how readily services are accessed by those who need them across the eligible or relevant population (for example, access to specialist disability services is measured according to the ‘potential population’ based on disability rates).
-Due to difficulties in directly measuring access, indirect measures are often included, such as measures of unmet need or enrolment in preschool (chapter 3).
+Due to difficulties in directly measuring access, indirect measures are often included, such as measures of unmet need (chapter 14) or enrolment in preschool (chapter 3).

 - Affordability indicators are included for service areas where consumers face at least part of the cost of the service and cost can be a barrier to obtaining the service.
-For example, the proportion of income spent on particular services, such as the out‑of‑pocket cost of child care (chapter 3), or the proportion of people who delayed getting or did not get a prescription filled at any time in the previous 12 months due to cost (chapter 10).
+For example, the proportion of income spent on particular services, such as parents’ out-of-pocket cost of child care (chapter 3), or the proportion of people who delayed getting or did not get a prescription filled at any time in the previous 12 months due to cost (chapter 10).

 Appropriateness indicators measure how well services meet clients’ needs.
 Appropriateness is distinct from access, in that it is measuring performance in meeting the needs of people who already have access to the service.
 For example, whether students achieve their main reason for training (chapter 5).